Widely known as the “crim law bible,” this CEB classic answers virtually every question about criminal law practice in California.

 Get the book you need to accurately calculate, track, and comply with California and federal employee leave entitlements.
 Confidently advise employees or employers on any leave-related question, including litigating leave law claims.
 Make sure your clients are in compliance with all applicable regulations.

-In 2015, the Fiduciary Accounting Handbook answered the call of professionals from probate judges and examiners to trust administration attorneys for a book demystifying preparation of Probate Code accountings.
-Revised for 2018, the Handbook provides a step-by-step, schedule-by-schedule guide to preparing periodic accountings acceptable to the court and to affected parties.
+The Fiduciary Accounting Handbook demystifies preparation of Probate Code accountings—assisting the work of professionals from probate judges to trust administration attorneys.
+With a fully revised chapter on court proceedings, the 2018 edition of the Handbook provides a step-by-step, schedule-by-schedule guide to preparing periodic accountings acceptable to the court and to affected parties.

 Expertly advise clients using this title's clear, practical, up-to-date guidance on fiduciary duties in the most frequently encountered business contexts.
 This reference is essential for business and commercial litigators, business attorneys, and anyone advising California-based business entities.